The Long and Winding Road: Critical reception

-Let It Be received largely unfavourable reviews from music critics, many of whom ridiculed Spector's use of orchestration, particularly on "The Long and Winding Road".
+Let It Be largely received unfavourable reviews from music critics, many of whom ridiculed Spector's use of orchestration, particularly on "The Long and Winding Road".
 In his album review for Melody Maker, Richard Williams wrote that "Paul's songs seem to be getting looser and less concise, and Spector's orchestrations add to the Bacharach atmosphere.
 The strings add a pleasant fullness in places, but intrude badly near the end and the harps are too much."
 Rolling Stones reviewer, John Mendelsohn, was especially critical of Spector's work, saying: "He's rendered 'The Long and Winding Road' ... virtually unlistenable with hideously cloying strings and a ridiculous choir that serve only to accentuate the listlessness of Paul's vocal and the song's potential for further mutilation at the hands of the countless schlock-mongers who will undoubtedly trip all over one another in their haste to cover it."
 Mendelsohn said that while the song was a "slightly lesser chapter in the ongoing story of McCartney as facile romanticist", "it might have eventually begun to grow on one as unassumingly charming" without Spector's "oppressive mush".
+Robert Christgau gave Let It Be a good review but made a sole exception for McCartney's song: "The [album's] one mistake is 'The Long and Winding Road,' sunk in a slush of strings worthy of its shapeless philosophizing.
+But even the great are allowed to falter now and then."

 In 1973, musicologist and critic Wilfrid Mellers wrote: "The music has a tremendous expectancy ...
 Whether or not Paul approved of the plush scoring of 'The Long and Winding Road', it works not because it guys the feeling but because the feeling has integrity."
 MacDonald said: "With its heart-breaking suspensions and yearning backward glances from the sad wisdom of the major key to the lost loves and illusions of the minor, 'The Long and Winding Road' is one of the most beautiful things McCartney ever wrote.
 Its words, too, are among his most poignant, particularly the reproachful lines of the brief four-bar middle section.
 A shame Lennon didn't listen more generously."
+Guesdon and Margotin, focusing on Spector's production, noted: "The result was clearly not in the best taste", arguing that his Wall of Sound ran counter to the Beatles' musical style.